xdevplatform/autohook/README.md

 ## OAuth

-Autohook works only when pass your OAuth credentials.
+Autohook works only when you pass your OAuth credentials.
 You won't have to figure out OAuth by yourself – Autohook will work that out for you.

 You can pass your OAuth credentials in a bunch of ways.